The RareTunes FAQ

 While we don’t include comments on the pages here, we do regularly hear from people using RareTunes, and we’d be delighted if you were to share any information you might have on any track or performer.
 Where appropriate we’ll add this information to the database and web pages.

 All audio files are stored in a number of formats and locations.
 The first generation digital file (WAV) is held, and backed up, by the RareTunes team.
 A copy of the WAV file is held on the Internet Archive servers which are also mirrored.
-The Internet Archive store also holds copies of the files generated from the WAV in MP3 and Ogg Vorbis formats.
-In addition, a separate MP3 version of each track is held in a remote storage facility.
+The Internet Archive store also holds copies of the files generated from the WAV in MP3, Ogg Vorbis and other formats.

 Where individuals have offered their private material to RareTunes, digital copies are provided to the owners.
-The original source material (78 rpm disks, vinyl, reel to reel tapes etc…) remains with the owners.
-Where these present long-term conservation challenges, it is intended that the material will be offered to appropriate national or regional archives by arrangement.
+The original source material (78 rpm disks, vinyl, reel to reel tapes etc…) remains also with the owners.
+Where these present long-term conservation challenges, it is suggested that the material is offered to appropriate national or regional archives by arrangement.

 How does RareTunes work?

-- the media file and metadata are deposited on the Internet Archive, which generates and holds files in a variety of formats
+- The media file and metadata are deposited on the Internet Archive in San Francisco, which generates and holds the audio in a variety of formats.
+The material is curated there by RareTunes.

 RareTunes can also be used to access files hosted in other locations, where licences permit, such as public domain content.
-These files are not processed and are left in their original location.
+These files are accessed from their original locations.

 What software does RareTunes use?